-Whether you're a genuine aficionado or are simply seeking a good night out at a concert or performance in the city of light, you're in luck: Paris is a fantastic place for music lovers.
-Not only does it harbor, as a global metropolis, some of the world's finest venues for opera, jazz, musicals, rock, or world music; it's also a city that heavily subsidizes the arts, offering a variety of inexpensive and free events dedicated to the musical arts, especially during the summer months.
-Read on.
+Whether you're a true aficionado or are simply seeking a good night out at a concert or performance in the city of light, you're in luck: Paris is a fantastic city for music lovers.
+As a global metropolis, it not only harbors some of the world's finest venues for opera, jazz, musicals, rock, or world music: it's also a city that heavily subsidizes the arts.
+Year round, Paris offers a variety of inexpensive and free events dedicated to the musical arts, especially during the summer months.
+Read on to learn how to make the most of "la musique" in the French capital.

 01 of 09

 This recent addition to the Paris music scene has generated much excitement-- and justifiably so.
-While it's a bit far from the city center, located in the far northeastern reaches of the 19th arrondissement, make sure to carve out some time for a performance here-- the eclectic program offers everything from classical to baroque to world music and rock-- and visit the music museum and its fascinating temporary exhibits.
+While it's a bit far from the city center, located in the far northeastern reaches of the 19th arrondissement at the Parc de la Villette complex, it's worth the trip.
+You should consider carving out some time for a performance here if you're a music fan.
+The eclectic program offers everything from classical to baroque to world music and rock-- and visit the music museum and its fascinating temporary exhibits.
 The Paris Philharmonic's gorgeous new building from French architect Jean Nouvel, complete with panoramic rooftop terrace, is yet another drawcard for the adventurous.

 02 of 09